SeismicData/SEIS-PROV/seis_prov.rst

 adoption.
 Nonetheless you are free to use any serialization format you desire.

 This section aims to give a short introduction to ``SEIS-PROV`` and ``W3C PROV``.
-Later sections will focus on the XML and graphical representations.
+Later sections will detail the available records and text and graphical representations.
 We will use examples familiar to seismologists where appropriate.
-The XML representation is fairly verbose and tool support will be vital for its success.
+The PROV W3C representations are fairly verbose and tool support will be vital for its success.

 SEIS-PROV Namespace
 -------------------